glurp/ocpp_simulator/README.md

 LIMITATION !!! : all that SOAP stuff work only with xml with statics structure !
 * you can't extract a list of tagid received from CS
-* you can't send a free list of meter
+* you can't send a free list of measures